joakimsigvald/XspecT/README.md

 }
 ```

-### Test async methods

 All the examples above also works for async methods.

-More examples can be found as Unit tests in the source code.
+More examples and features can be found as Unit tests in the source code.